alex-wey/shell/README.md

 Overview of design:
 -
 parse:
-parse is responsible for preprocessing all of the necessary components from the command line: tokens, input path, and output path.
+responsible for preprocessing all of the necessary components from the command line: tokens, input path, and output path.
 The standard input is tokenized using strtok with delimiters only pertaining to white space, tabs, and new lines, in which each token is stored in a temporary array.
 Then, in a while